MichaelCSturm/Blender-Spiderverse-Stylized-Tutorial/README.md

 <img width="789" alt="Shaders" src="https://user-images.githubusercontent.com/59833741/206824090-13b0ab2a-2168-41f9-9e8b-4d3393202aef.PNG">

 Using shift A and allot of editing.
 Input these shaders.
+The multiply nodes are labeled under math nodes.
 Obviously the coloring for this material is an example.
-Set these nodes for the spefic colors and texture paints as needed.
+Set these nodes for the spefic colors as needed.
+If you'd like to add a texture paint to put this effect on add a mix shader then mix this entire daisychain with an image texture of your texture paint.
+REMEMBER IT'S POSSIBLE TO ASSIGN SHADERS TO SPEFIC FACES OF MESHES AND KEYFRAME IT!
+THEREBY SETTING THIS AS A EASY WAY TO COMICBOOK SHADE SOMETHING

 <img width="539" alt="step 3" src="https://user-images.githubusercontent.com/59833741/206824046-448e7006-84de-44e9-96e4-54bcb246d22d.PNG">